Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ContainerApp.PublicAccess.md

 This removes the need for a public IP address and prevents internet access to all Container Apps within the environment.

-To provide secure access, instead consider using an Application Gateway or Azure Front Door premium in front of your Container Apps on your private VNET.
+To provide secure access externally, instead consider using:

+- An Application Gateway in front of your Container Apps using your private VNET.
+- A Azure Front Door premium profile with private link to your Container Apps.
+  This currently only applies to Container Apps using consumption without workload profiles.

 ## RECOMMENDATION

-Consider disabling public network access.
+Consider disabling public network access by deploying an internal-only container apps to reduce the attack surface.

 ## EXAMPLES